 Football History: The Green Bay Packers

 In 1921, the Acme Packing Co. (yes, like from all the old Loony Toon cartoons) bought out the Indian Packing Company and the team was renamed to the Acme Packers.
-At this time, the Packers uniform was navy blue and gold, not the green and gold we know it as today.
+At that time the Packers uniform was navy blue and gold, not the green and gold we see today.

 The Packers experienced several years of hardship, with mostly losing records in the 70s and 80s.
 In the mid 1990s, glory was returned with the arrival of Brett Favre as starting quarterback and continued with Aaron Rodgers.